PrairieLearn/PrairieLearn/docs/getStarted.md

 * click `Save and sync`.

-##### b) Change the content of the question:
+**Change the content of the question**

-To provide a simple example, here we first create a question without any randomization, by modifying the file `question.html`.
+To provide a simple example, here we first create a question without any randomization, by modifying the file [question.html](question.md#question-questionhtml).

 * go to the `Files` tab.